Guide to High Potential Mentoring Programs

 1. Strong work ethic: Consistently demonstrates commitment, reliability, and diligence.

-2. Leadership abilities: Exhibits potential to lead and influence others effectively.
+2. Leadership skills: Exhibits potential to lead and influence others effectively.

 3. Adaptability: Quickly adjusts to new situations and challenges.